rsshilli/chrome-timeout/README.md

 ```
 See https://bugs.chromium.org/p/chromedriver/issues/detail?id=3328

-#Status
+# Status

 Unfortunately I never was able to reproduce this bug reliably.
 I may come back to it later.
+It seems maybe Chrome 80 doesn't see this as often?

 # Setup
 * Install Node 10.16.3